jblam/Multiflash/README.md

 A GUI tool for flashing Arduino-like devices with Arduino-like firmware.

+Only Windows 10 2004 and above is officially supported.
+Linux and OSX are not supported.

+## Installation instructions

+Extract the zip file and run `multiflash.exe`.

+A valid Multiflash archive must be provided by the microcontroller firmware author.

 ## What

 A GUI which provides a drag-drop UX for flashing precompiled binaries.